XXXVI panamerican CONGRESS OF TRAUMA, CRITICAL CARE AND EMERGENCY SURGERY

 A. General Requirements

 The Panamerican Trauma Society (PTS) encourages all health care personnel interested in trauma care to present an abstract focused on this area.
 The abstract should describe original research in trauma care, critical care, injury prevention, or burn care.
-The abstract must consist of original material not published before the XXXIV Panamerican Congress of Trauma, Critical Care and Emergency Surgery on July 14-16, 2022 or previously presented in other national or international conferences.
+The abstract must consist of original material not published before the XXXVI Panamerican Congress of Trauma, Critical Care and Emergency Surgery on August 21-23, 2024 or previously presented in other national or international conferences.
 Local presentations are allowed.

 B. Submission Requirements